DMovies - Your platform for thought-provoking cinema

 Russian cinematographer Mikhail Krichman, who shot most of all Andrey Zvyagintsev’s movies (including 2017’s Loveless), is behind the camera.
 He captures the four seasons of the year with elegance and confidence.
 Winter is notably bleak and strangely soothing.
 Despite the film title (“Vermiglio” isn’t just the name of the Valley; it also means “deep red”), Maura Delpero’s creation remains resolutely cold, both in its colour palette and in the demeanour of the protagonists.
 The images are soothing to watch.
 As a result, the sensory experience is superior to the narrative one.

-Vermiglio just premiered in the Official Competition of the 81st Venice International Film Festival.
-This isn’t the only Italian film dealing with deserters, and showing this year in the event’s main selection.
+Vermiglio premiered in the Official Competition of the 81st Venice International Film Festival, when this piece was originally written.
+This wasn’t the only Italian film dealing with deserters, and showing this year in the event’s main selection.

 By Victor Fraga - 04-09-2024